-A Permit to Carry a Firearm must be requested through the County Sheriff’s Department in which you reside.
-The Permit To Purchase Firearms application may be downloaded, completed and returned to the Roseville Police Department for processing.
+The Permit To Purchase Firearms application is available for Roseville Residents.
+It may be downloaded, completed and returned to the Roseville Police Department for processing.
+Please provide a copy of your State issued identification along with the application.
 Applications may be mailed in or dropped off in person or in the drop box in the City Hall parking lot.
-If you have questions, contact Kelly Roberto at Kelly.Roberto@cityofroseville.com or 651-792-7204.
+If you have questions, contact Kelly Roberto at Kelly.Roberto@cityofroseville.com or 651-792-7204

 No parking signs may be covered for events with permission from the police department.
 Please fill out and submit the online parking request form.
 All applications must be received no later than five days prior to event.
 Application responses will be sent by email.

 Adopt a speed board through the department's Neighborhood Speed Board Program